 - Tim Holtz Ranger Alcohol Ink mini blending tool

-- Nitril Gloves
+- Nitrile Gloves

 - Varnish for Alcohol Ink paintings

-You can now put the ink directly on the sheet and observe how the colours behave; you will see that a single drop spreads out in a circle.
+You can now put the ink directly on the synthetic paper and observe how the colors behave; you will see that a single drop spreads out in a circle.
 If you now add a drop of another color to the first circle, you will see how the new color spreads quickly and the first color displaces.
 If you drip next to a color, growing circles push into each other again and again.

 This corresponds to a tube with a pump balloon.
-In this way you can also avoid hyperventilating after an hour because you are so enthusiastic about your work.
+In this way, you can also avoid hyperventilating after an hour because you are so enthusiastic about your work.
 A hair dryer is also a good choice.
 However, it must be set to the coldest level, as highly flammable alcohol is involved and the plastic paper will otherwise get waves that cannot be removed.

 The manufacturer Tim Holtz has stamps on offer, on whose surface a piece of felt can be attached.
-If you apply different colours and a little blending solution to the piece of felt, you can use it to stamp backgrounds, e.g. for cards.
+If you apply different colors and a little blending solution to the piece of felt, you can use it to stamp backgrounds, e.g. for cards.
 With a brush moistened with alcohol you can work in decorations.

-You will notice that some colors spread faster than others, that there are similar colors in different brightness gradations, that they react differently to each other, that you can let the darker ones run out with the light tones, etc. This is exactly how you should experiment with tools: different brushes, cotton pads, wooden sticks, mixing in a palette, blowing with a straw or hairdryer, painting and decorating with markers, describing…
+You will notice that some colors spread faster than others, that there are similar colors in different brightness gradations, that they react differently to each other, that you can let the darker ones run out with the light tones, etc. This is exactly how you should experiment with tools: different brushes, cotton pads, wooden sticks, mixing in a palette, blowing with a straw or hair dryer, painting and decorating with markers and so on.

 left: With the brush dipped in alcohol, decorations can be worked in.